molinerisLab/dap/README.md

 conda install -c molinerislab dap
 ```

-we advise to install it in the `base` environment, indeed bap will take care of handling project specific environments.
+we advise to install it in the `base` environment, indeed dap will take care of handling project specific environments.

 ## Istallation without conda
  1. Clone this repository `git clone git@github.com:molinerisLab/dap.git dap`